nationalarchives/tna-design-toolkit/components/pagination/README.md

 Consider what the sorting order should be to make the search more relevant.
 The more specific it is to the user's search criteria, the better the search results.

 ## Accessibility
 This component uses `aria-label` attribute which is used to define a string that labels the current element.
-This is useful in cases where a text label is not visible on the screen or if there isn't anything indication of the purpose of the button.
+This is useful in cases where a text label is not visible on the screen or if there isn't any indication of the purpose of the button.

 There hasn't been any accessibility testing on this component yet.